minnesangg/TicketFlow/README.md

 # TicketFlow - Airline Ticket Request Manager

 **TicketFlow** is an application built with **Qt (C++)**, using a **Postgres** database for storage.
-It allows users to **manage airline ticket requests** through a clean and functional interface.
+It allows users to **manage airline ticket requests** through a clean and functional interface, report generation, improved search filters, documentation with Doxygen.
 All data is stored **locally** to ensure security and privacy.

-Future updates will include **report generation, improved search filters, documentation with Doxygen, and more.**

 ## 📚 Documentation